Buckingham Palace and Windsor Castle Tickets

 • Guaranteed entry & easy scheduling: With a single purchase, you secure your timed entries to both Buckingham Palace and Windsor Castle.
 The tour operator handles all the reservations, providing a seamless and stress-free booking process.

 • Time efficiency: This option saves you a great deal of time and effort.
 The transport between the two attractions is handled for you, allowing you to relax and enjoy the journey while a knowledgeable guide provides historical context.
-This ensures an optimized schedule, making it possible to visit both world-class sites in a single, well-planned day.
+This ensures an optimised schedule, making it possible to visit both world-class sites in a single, well-planned day.

 Recommended ticket: